madjugglers/pattern-book/05_six_person_patterns.md

 you do *pass-self-self* (right-hand counting) as usual for a weave.
 But as you enter the other loop, the *inner* loop, you make a series of 4 passes, starting and ending with the same person, and getting the other two in between.
 It takes advantage of the fact that coming out of the middle on a weave you are in front of your other weavers, and so can get some extra passes in before going to the backside of the weave loop.
-The postion graph, on the left below, shows the 12 spots of a standard weave, duplicated and offset to configure the pattern.
+The position graph, on the left below, shows the 12 spots of a standard weave, duplicated and offset to configure the pattern.
 Blue arrows indicate moves after each beat, with the starting configuration shown.
 The pass graph, on the right, shows where passes happen (green) in the 12-beat cycle.
+(Thanks Conor for the pattern name!)

 ![](./media/foiegraham.png)